asbl/miniworldmaker/source/docs/source/status.md

 Project Status
 ==============

-MiniWorldMaker is currently in the pre-release phase.
-In the coming weeks some functions may change.
+Framework is now used in classroom.
+There won't be much API changes in the next weeks

 ### Roadmap

 Mid April: Version 1.0

-### Goals
+### Next Goals

-  * Stable API

   * Additional examples

+  * Increase the robustness

 ### Changelog

+  * 05.05.2019 : Framework is now used in classroom.
+There won't be much API changes in the next weeks.

   * 08.04.2019 : Again many changes in the API.
 Started english translation.